ashhitch/wp-graphql-yoast-seo/README.md

 <a href="https://www.buymeacoffee.com/hafowuvo" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 40px !important;width: auto !important;" ></a>

+## Canonicals
+> Please note canonicals will not be returned if you have the discourage search engines option turned on in your WordPress settings.

 ## V4 breaking change

 Plugin now requires at least Yoast 14.0.0